 “Millie, go outside and find her some clothes to wear,” John Merrick said.

 Savannah Mendez had brought up all the building’s surveillance cameras on her display in her third-floor office, including the ceiling camera mounted in the Precinct 7 surveillance office.
-As the Tech Officer for the precinct, she had access to all the building’s computer systems.
-This includes the surveillance office, which monitors the precinct headquarters interior and all Precinct 7 street cams.
+As the Tech Officer for the precinct, she had access to all the building’s computer systems, including the surveillance office, which monitors the precinct headquarters interior and all Precinct 7 street cams.

-As she suspected, Captain Baggs entered the office and ordered the two officers to take a coffee break.
-When they had left, he took over the surveillance office computers.
-Baggs commanded a total erase of the day’s surveillance data.
+Captain Baggs entered the office and ordered the two officers to take a coffee break, as she suspected.
+When they had left, Baggs took over the surveillance office computers and commanded a total erase of the day’s surveillance data.
 Savannah gave herself a self-satisfied smile as she had just copied the surveillance database to thumb drives seconds before Baggs’s erasure.
 Popping the three thumb drives into her pocket, Savannah headed downstairs.
 On the first floor, she encountered Millie Grainger, whom she knew from her studies at Northwestern.

 “Millie, are you here on legal business?”

-“Oh, Hi Savannah.
+“Oh.
+Hi, Savannah.
 Yes, I’m part of Angel’s legal team.”

 Curling her finger to indicate “follow me,” Savannah led Millie into the female restroom.
-Handing her one of the thumb drives, she whispered: “Captain Baggs just erased all the day’s surveillance camera data.
+Handing her one of the thumb drives, she whispered.

+“Captain Baggs just erased all the day’s surveillance camera data.
 Here’s a copy of everything right before he erased it.
 You need to get this out of the building.”

-Millie dropped the thumb drive into her pocket and whispered: “Thanks, I’ll take it from here.”
+Millie dropped the thumb drive into her pocket and whispered.

+“Thanks, I’ll take it from here.”

-As she reentered the hallway, Millie encountered Officer Carla Gutiérrez, someone she had previously had dealings with.
+As she reentered the hallway, Millie encountered Officer Carla Gutiérrez, with whom she had previous dealings.

 “Carla, we need some clothes for our client.”

-Officer Gutiérrez entered a storage room, selected some female prison clothes, and escorted Millie back back to the Interview Room.
+Officer Gutiérrez entered a storage room, selected some female prison clothes, and escorted Millie back to the Interview Room.

 Officers Grimes and Joyner were standing guard outside the door of Interview Room 2 as Officer Gutiérrez and Millie reentered the room.